kunicmarko20/SonataAnnotationBundle/README.md

 bin/console cache:clear
 ```

-And you will see Admin appear in your admin panel.
+And you will see Admin appear in your sidebar.

 ## Annotations

-Here I will show you all the annotations and all the options you can set.
-All options are optional, you don't need to set anything, it is enough
-just to use annotation.

 ### Admin